Norco shootout: Robbery and pursuit

-By this time, Deputies Charles Hille and Andy Delgado (no relation to brothers Belisario and Manuel) had arrived at the scene.
+By this time, Deputies Charles Hille and Andy Delgado (no relation to killed robber brothers Belisario and Manuel) had arrived at the scene.
 While Officer Delgado engaged the robbers in a gunfight, Hille managed to evacuate Bolasky in his cruiser and transport him to a nearby hospital.
-The robbers continued to fire at other officers arriving at the scene, and attempted to escape again by commandeering a truck (owned by Michael C. Linville) stopped at an intersection in front of the bank.
+The robbers continued to fire at other officers arriving at the scene and attempted to escape again by commandeering a truck (owned by Michael C. Linville) stopped at an intersection in front of the bank.
 As the four surviving robbers led a police pursuit, they shot at the pursuing officers and threw homemade bombs out of the back of the truck.
-Overall, they damaged 33 police vehicles, including a police helicopter piloted by Lt.
+Overall, they damaged 33 police vehicles, including a San Bernardino County Sheriff's police helicopter piloted by Lt.
 Jon Gibson accompanied by Observer Sgt.
 Ron Hittle, which was disabled and forced to land.

 The suspects pulled far ahead of the pursuing police officers on a rural road, and stopped to ambush the deputies as they approached a dead end.
-Deputy James Evans caught up with the suspects first, and was immediately met with a volley of bullets.
-He returned fire from behind his patrol car, but was shot in the head and killed.
+Deputy James Evans caught up with the suspects first and was immediately met with a volley of bullets.
+He returned fire from behind his patrol car but was shot in the head and killed.
 The next-arriving officers, armed with only .38-Special revolvers and 12-gauge shotguns, were outgunned, but were soon joined by San Bernardino County Sheriff's Deputy D. J. McCarty, who was armed with an M16 and riding in a patrol car driven by Deputy James McPheron.
 Shortly after he engaged the robbers with his rifle, they fled the scene, running into the wooded area of Lytle Creek.
 "There would have been a lot more dead cops on the road if not for that weapon," said Riverside County Sheriff's Deputy Rolf Parkes.
 "After their capture, the suspects stated their intent was to fight to the death."

 Aftermath and prosecution of the perpetrators

-The next day, three of the gunmen were arrested without incident.
-The fourth, Manuel Delgado, was hit four times in a shootout with a 65-man Los Angeles County Sheriff's Department SWAT team in the foothills, and killed.
+The next day, three of the gunmen were arrested without incident by a group of law enforcement officers under the command of San Bernardino Assistant Sheriff Floyd Tidwell.
+The fourth, Manuel Delgado, was hit four times in a shootout with a 65-man Los Angeles County Sheriff's Department SWAT team in the foothills and killed.